 The features of a Wix Paid Plan are restricted to only one of your sites.
 They do not transfer across a collection of sites you may have built.
 Not many people would consider such limitations on paid subscriptions, but this is an example of such a predicament.

 Perhaps you have been considering using a popular website builder like Wix for building the site for your business.
-If you still enjoy the easy to use interface and good looking websites, we encourage you to take old of growing your online presence.
-However, if you are looking for a robust and impressive website complete with marketing tools and automation, give OCGnow a call today at (904) 600-3600 and schedule a free evaluation.
+If you still enjoy the easy-to-use interface and good looking websites, we encourage you to take hold of growing your online presence.